matloff/regtools/ChoosingKinKFoldCV.md

 Though such work is impressive math, it is of rather little value in practice.
 Here's why:

+-  The conditions assumed by the theorems are impossible to verify in practice, and indeed rather meaningless.

-1. Consider a linear regression setting, so we have p+1 parameters.
+-  Even worse, consider a linear regression setting, so we have p+1 parameters.
 The theory typically assumes that some of the true regression coefficients are 0, with model selection amounting to determining which are non-0.
 This is not how things work in the real world.
 Even if coefficients are not 0 are nearly so, using all our variables may result in overfitting.
 We thus must eliminate some, even with non-0 values.

-2. The conditions assumed by the theorems are impossible to verify in practice, and indeed rather meaningless.

 ## So, what CAN be done?

-Unfortunately, there is no magic solution here.
-But a reasonable approach is to limit model complexity in the first place.
+Unfortunately, **there is no magic solution here**.
+But a reasonable approach is to limit model complexity (measured by p) in the first place.

+Here is the central issue:  We do CV because of the optimistic bias that occurs when we assess a model by fitting and predicting on the same dataset.
+This is the motivation for partitioning.
+But if p << n, the amount of bias is negligible.
+In such situations, there is no need for CV.

 A good (though conservative) rule of thumb is to keep p < sqrt(n).
 This too is based on theory, but at least with rather minimal assumptions.

-In this manner, we do not need to split the sample at all, because predicting on the same data that we fit on is not an issue when p << n.
+But the old saying, "Easier said than done," does apply.
+If our number of candidate features is large relative to n, we still must do some kind of preliminary dimension reduction before we begin model fitting.
+Here are a few possible approaches:

+- Apply PCA to the original candidate features, then choose the first sqrt(n) principal components.

+- In LASSO, pre-select sqrt(n) values of the shrinkage parameter &lambda;.

-We then can, for instance, do forward selection in linear regression, analysis, limiting the number of steps to sqrt(n).
-Again, not a fully satisfying solution, but a reasonable one.
+- Do some kind of forward selection in linear regression, analysis, limiting the number of steps to sqrt(n).

+Again, none of these is a fully satisfying solution, but they are reasonable solutions worth trying.

+## References

+Jun Shao.
+Linear model selection by cross-validation. *Journal of the American statisticalAssociation *, 88(422):486–494, 1993

+Jing Lei.
+Cross-Validation with Confidence, arXiv:1703.07904, 2017

+Bertrand Clarke, Ernest Fokoue, Hao Helen Zhang.  *Principles and Theory for Data Mining and Machine Learning*, Springer, 2009.

+Anirban DasGupta.  *Asymptotic Theory of Statistics and Probability*, Springer, 2008